 You can start your nursing career and become a CNA much more quickly than the other nursing roles listed here.
-You’ll need to have a GED or high school diploma to be admitted to a CNA training program.
+You’ll need to have a GED or high school diploma to be admitted to a CNA instruction program.
 Once admitted, most CNA programs can be completed in 4-12 weeks.
-CNAs must pass a state-specific CNA training program which includes a knowledge test and a skills test.
+CNAs must pass a state-specific CNA program which includes a knowledge test and a skills test.
 Once you’ve met these requirements, you will have your CNA certification and you can be listed in your state’s registry and begin working on your CNA cover letter and resume as you look for your first job as a nursing assistant.

 What are the educational requirements to become an LPN?

 Becoming an LPN means greater responsibility and greater salary.
 It also means greater educational requirements.
 If you can find a CNA to LPN bridge program near you, you’ll find that most programs take about a year to complete.
 To earn a license as an LPN, you’ll need to complete a state approved LPN (sometimes known as an LVN) program and pass a state exam known as the NCLEX-PN.